Close Menu

 Stress Reduction through Nature Exposure

-Natural environments trigger a calming effect on the nervous system.
-Walking in parks or wooded trails has been shown to reduce the production of cortisol, the body’s primary stress hormone.
-A study by the University of Michigan discovered that spending just 20 minutes in nature can significantly lower cortisol levels, even without exercise.
+Being in nature has a relaxing effect on the nervous system.
+Studies have indicated that walking in parks or on wooded trails lowers the amount of cortisol, the body’s main stress hormone.
+Researchers at the University of Michigan found that being outside for only 20 minutes can drop cortisol levels a lot, even if you don’t work out.

 Improved Mood and Emotional Regulation

-A 2015 Stanford University study found that participants who walked in natural surroundings had reduced activity in the subgenual prefrontal cortex—a brain region linked to rumination and depressive thoughts.
-This implies that nature walks help reduce negative self-focused thinking.
+A 2015 study from Stanford University discovered that people who walked in natural settings had less activity in the subgenual prefrontal cortex, which is an area of the brain that is associated to rumination and negative thoughts.
+This means that going for walks in nature can help you stop thinking negatively about yourself.

 Enhanced Cognitive Function and Creativity